 Another element present in the movie is The Antichrist.
 Not Marilyn Manson, neither someone who dislike Jesus, The Antichrist is a false savior, performing fascinating deeds, miracles even, as if he’s the second coming of Jesus Christ.

 The Antichrist is one of the characters in the Christian version of the Apocalypse.
 Popularly associated with the end of times, the day of reckoning when the goodies go to heaven and the badies go to hell.

 These themes are heavily associated with a wave of horror movies since 1973, but recently we had quite a revolution in the genre.
 I think I already talk about it in some of the other horror films I reviewed here.

 The Vatican Tapes

-Sadly, “The Vatican Tapes” are just like many other movies of the same kind, with only a few variations.
-The ending makes some sense, was better than most (like The Devil Inside), but it still not much different or satisfactory.
+Sadly, The Vatican Tapes are just like many other movies of the same subgenre, with very few variations.
+The ending makes some sense, but being coherent should not be a positive point, it should be the standard.

 The Vatican Tapes is better than many movies of the exorcism genre, but that’s not saying much.
 There are technical qualities and a talented cast but is too generic and cliché, I’ll give The Vatican Tapes 4 Moons.

 That’s it for now.
 Don’t forget to visit reputable doctors before visiting an amateur exorcist (there are no professional ones).
 Bye!